 The authors concluded that thyroid disease frequency in patients with low blood cells is higher than commonly thought.

-Get proper treatment for autoimmune thyroid disease‘s inflammatory elements.
+- Get science-based naturopathic treatment for autoimmune thyroid disease‘s inflammatory elements.
 This should include thyroid hormone normalization, along with promoting healthy immune function.

 - Areas where inflammation arises should be identified and treated, such as the gut, allergies ,or infections.
 See a licensed naturopathic doctor for this, it’s our area of focus!
 Depending on your area, naturopathic doctors may be able to issue and interpret these tests for you as we offer them in our clinic based in Toronto, Ontario.